 The Group determines that its revenue shall be recognized at a point in time for loan syndication and underwriting fees and commission.
-In making its judgment, the Group considers the timing of receipt and consumption of benefits provided by the Group
+In making its judgment, the Group considers the timing of receipt and consumption of benefits provided by the Group to the customers.
+The services provided by the Group would need substantial reperformance from other entities.
+This demonstrates that the customers do not simultaneously receive and consume the benefits provided by the Group.
 For the revenues from services related to credit card membership and account management, the Group determines that its revenues shall be recognized over time.
 In making its judgment, the Group considers the timing of receipt and consumption of benefits provided to the customers.
 As the work is performed, the Group becomes entitled to payments.
 This demonstrates that the customers simultaneously receive and consume the benefits of the Group's rendering of these services as it performs.